Welcome to the regular Monday recap of the fundamentals from the last trading week and the outlook for the current one.

 https://www.forexlive.com

-Welcome to our regular recap of the most important events of the past week and the outlook for the current one.
+Welcome to our regular Monday recap of economic events from the past week that are worth remembering.

 USD